benclopez/nd0191-c1-myreads-1/starter/README.md

 ## TL;DR

 To get started developing right away:
+- cd into starter folder with `cd starter`
 - install all project dependencies with `npm install`
 - start the development server with `npm start`